rpseng/D6-arduino-nRF5/README.md

  2. Start the Arduino IDE
  3. Go into Preferences
  4. Add ```https://atc1441.github.io/D6Library/package_nRF5_boards_index.json``` as an "Additional Board Manager URL"
- 5. Open the Boards Manager from the Tools -> Board menu and install "Nordic Semiconductor nRF5 Boards"
+ 5. Open the Boards Manager from the Tools -> Board menu and install "D6 Tracker by ATC1441"
  6. Select your nRF5 board from the Tools -> Board menu

 __NOTE:__ During installation it takes the Arduino IDE a few minutes to extract the tools after they have been downloaded, please be patient.